box/box-python-sdk-gen/docs/terms_of_service_user_statuses.md

 ### Arguments

+- tos `CreateTermOfServiceUserStatusTosArg`
+  - The terms of service to set the status for.
-- request_body `CreateTermOfServiceUserStatusRequestBodyArg`
+- user `CreateTermOfServiceUserStatusUserArg`
-  - Used as requestBody for the API call
+  - The user to set the status for.
-- headers `CreateTermOfServiceUserStatusHeadersArg`
+- is_accepted `bool`
+  - Whether the user has accepted the terms.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns